A random collection of tips.

 Yes, my fellow cheapass.
 You should still visit though.
 You can skip out on the 10-20 INR bus by walking for a short distance.
 The mosque, which is probably the prettiest part anyway, is free.
 Ignore the touts hassling you for a “ticket” because you never need a ticket to visit a mosque.
 Carry your shoes in a plastic bag so that the other set of touts don’t hassle you to “watch” your shoes for a fee.
 Walk around the side to the elephant tower, which is also free, and then past it to see the back area of Fatehpur Sikri.
 You’ll see young women and children hard at work in fields, a tempting trail to a slummy city, and crumbling ruins.
 I wish I’d set aside more time to explore here.

-PROTIP: If you find yourself so flustered by the incessant touts that you find yourself telling a child to fuck off, instead start very obviously taking pictures of the people who are harassing you.
-This is much more effective, and you don’t have to have the shame of telling a child to fuck off hanging over you.
+PROTIP: If you find yourself so flustered by the incessant touts that you find yourself telling a child off, instead start very obviously taking pictures of the people who are harassing you.
+This is much more effective, and you don’t have to have the shame of telling a child off hanging over you.

 I’m templed and touted out.
 What should I do with these extra stacks of cash I have?